CosminAvramescu/FoodDeliveryApp/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-1. Run Spring backend
+1. Open the MySQL Workbench
-2. Run Python backend
+2. Run Spring backend
-3. Run Flutter frontend
+3. Run the requests from the Postman collection

 <!-- CONTRIBUTING -->
 ## Contributing